JoSimon05/POST-IT/README.md

 > ]
 > ```

 <br>

-## TRAY
+## TRAY CONTEXT MENU
-The Tray context menu is the main application menu and It contains a lot of useful functions, you can find it in the lower right corner of your desktop.

 > [!TIP]
-> This is the Tray:
->
 > ![tray](https://github.com/JoSimon05/POST-IT/blob/Preview/.github/tray.png)

+The Tray context menu is the main application menu and It contains a lot of useful functions, you can find it in the lower right corner of your desktop.

 <br>